Spotin2/shaiya-episode-6/sdev/bin/README.md

 # Documentation

+## Version 1

+This file is very close to the original code.

+## Version 2

+This file has been modified to support the episode 6 NpcQuest format.

+## Version 3

+This file has been modified to support level 80 and the episode 6 NpcQuest format.

+## Version 4

-This file has been modified to support level 80 as well as the episode 6 NpcQuest format (experimental).
+This file has been modified to support level 80, the episode 6 NpcQuest format and an additional Items column that stores duration.

 # Notes